COVID-19 Detection System: A Comparative Analysis of System Performance Based on Acoustic Features of Cough Audio Signals: Discussion

 To demonstrate the effectiveness of our technique, we compared our results with those of previous studies.
 Since our study aims to contribute to the ongoing efforts in detecting COVID-19 through coughs, we tested the proposed model using the COUGHVID and Virufy datasets.
 The results are presented in Table \ref{work}.
 This table shows the results of our proposed scenarios, one and two, where the training and testing processes were carried out independently on the COUGHVID and Virufy datasets.
 The purpose was to compare these results with findings on the same datasets from other studies.

-It can be observed from Table \ref{work} that the suggested methods by \cite{ponomarchuk2022project} on the COUGHVID dataset show low performance compared to the results of our proposed MLP model.
-Furthermore, we notice that little work has been done on the COUGHVID dataset, and we found two studies \cite{chaudhari2020virufy,darici2022using} that used some of its samples along with other datasets, which makes it challenging to compare their findings with ours.
-However, from these two studies, deep learning models have yet to improve the performance of detecting COVID-19 coughs more than our proposed model.
+It can be observed from Table \ref{work} that the suggested methods by \cite{ponomarchuk2022project}, applied to the COUGHVID dataset, exhibit relatively poor performance when compared to the results achieved by our proposed MLP model.
+The study \cite{ponomarchuk2022project} employed STFT and Melspectogram features as inputs for CNN and gradient-boosted models.
+However, it is worth noting that this feature selection strategy may be inadequate for effectively discerning cough patterns.
+Furthermore, we notice that little work has been done on the COUGHVID dataset.
+We found two studies \cite{chaudhari2020virufy,darici2022using} that used some of its samples along with other datasets, which makes it challenging to compare their findings with ours.
+Nevertheless, even in these two studies, where the utilization of MFCC and other acoustic features in conjunction with deep learning models was evident, it is apparent that their approaches have not yet yielded performance improvements in detecting COVID-19 coughs to the extent achieved by our proposed model.

 Furthermore, we compare our work using Virufy dataset with other studies which used the same dataset in their work.
 Our MLP model provides better accuracy compared to the work done by \cite{melek2022identifying, feng2021deep}.
 Study \cite{islam2022study} shows different accuracy when extracting time-domain, frequency domain, and mixed features, and it gives the highest accuracy with frequency domain features.
 However, our suggested approach yielded a high AUC of 0.953, which was not provided in the same study.